hydraulic gear pump troubleshooting

 Viscosity Higher Than Expected

-If your hydraulic gear pump is outputting excessive viscosity, it may be due to one of two issues.
-The first possibility is that the fluid being pushed through the pump is contaminated with something that is causing increased friction and thus increased viscosity.
-This type of issue can often be easily remedied by using a cleaner or by adding oil to the system.
-The second possibility is that the pump itself is not functioning properly.
-If this is the case, it may necessitate a replacement of the pump assembly.
-In either case, it is important to consult with a specialist in order to correctly diagnose and fix the issue.
+In case your hydraulic gear pump is giving off excess viscosity, it may be because of one among two reasons.
+One possibility is that the fluid being passed through the pump has been polluted by something that causes more friction and consequently higher viscosity.
+This problem can often be quickly fixed using a cleaner or by adding oil to the system.
+The second option is that the pump itself is not in good working order.
+In such cases, replacing the whole assembly of the pumps may become necessary.
+In any case, it’s important to consult an expert so as to identify and fix the problem correctly.

 Hydraulic Gear Pump Running Too Fast

-If you’re noticing that your hydraulic gear pump is running too fast, or if it’s suddenly stopped working, there are a few things you can do to try and diagnose the problem and fix it.
+If you observe that your hydraulic gear pump is running too fast or suddenly it has stopped functioning, there are a few things which you can do to diagnose and repair the problem.

 Abrasives Incorrect Rotation Incorrect Head Place

-If you’re encountering problems with your hydraulic gear pump, there are a few things you can do to troubleshoot the issue.
+If your hydraulic gear pump is experiencing difficulties, there are a number of things you can do to identify the problem.
 First, review the manufacturer’s instructions to ensure that you’re following them correctly.
 If the instructions don’t address your issue, try replacing any parts that seem to be malfunctioning.
 If those fixes don’t work, consult a professional engineer or technician for help.

 Wrong ClearanceWorn Internals